 here we went to the East Side Gallery, the largest preserved section of

+the Berlin Wall turned into a great work of art in the open air.
 There we could see many murals such as the famous kiss, the starry car, and much more abstract ones.

 After